Upcoming Concerts

 Betta Berodia - vocals

-A project led by Madrid-based singer Betta Berodia, with influences from Chicago, where she lived part of her musical experience.
-Accompanied by exceptional musicians, they offer a show full of African American music, with a touch of elegance and craftsmanship, thanks to the high quality of the musicians who make up this band and their exquisite repertoire.
+A project led by Madrid-born singer Betta Berodia, with influences from Chicago, where she spent part of her musical journey.
+Accompanied by a group of exceptional musicians, they deliver a show full of African-American music, combining elegance and expertise thanks to the outstanding quality of the musicians in the band and their exquisite repertoire.

 Luis Guerra - piano